josecamachop/MEDA-Toolbox/GUI/README.txt

 - Examples: Examples of Exploratory Data Analysis, including data sets and MATLAB scripts based on the toolbox.

-Copyright (C) 2014  Elena Jiménez Mañas
+Copyright (C) 2014  Elena JimÃ©nez MaÃ±as

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.